 The Key Benefits: Specificity of Identification

-Even if an organism can survive various transport conditions and will be recovered in available culture systems with reliability, identification protocols may not provide clear-cut differentiation, based on phenotypic tests and characteristics.
+Even if an organism can survive various transport conditions and will be recovered reliably in available culture systems, identification protocols may not provide clear-cut differentiation based on phenotypic tests and characteristics.
 Sequencing techniques are increasingly utilized for certain classes of organisms.
-Good examples are the aerobic, non-spore-forming gram-positive rods, including Nocardia, Corynebacterium, and related genera, as well as mycology isolates.
+Good examples are the aerobic, non-spore-forming gram-positive rods, including Nocardia, Corynebacterium, related genera, and mycology isolates.

 A more routinely encountered application occurs in virology.
-Molecular methods allow for efficient typing of herpes simplex (type I versus type II) and subtyping of specimens positive for influenza A.
+Molecular methods allow efficient typing of herpes simplex (type I versus type II) and subtyping specimens positive for influenza A.